Running your robot in Control Room

 Wait, what is a runtime environment? 🤔

-For now, it's enough for you to know that in Robocorp Cloud all robots need a runtime environment to run, and the easiest way is to use a Robocorp Hosted environment, so that everything happens in the cloud.
+For now, it's enough for you to know that in Control Room, all robots need a runtime environment to run, and the easiest way is to use a cloud environment so that everything happens in the cloud.

-This is not the only option: you also have the possibility of having your computer (or Maria's) running the robot locally, but triggered by Robocorp Cloud.
-That is the job of Robocorp App.
+This is not the only option: you also have the possibility of having your computer (or Maria's) running the robot locally, but triggered by Control Room.
+That is the job of Robocorp Workforce Agent.

 Whew!
 That was a lot of clicking!
 But now the fun starts!